-When, pedaling on high speeds then it can be shifted to the top gear to reduce the stroke revolutions per minute.
+When pedaling at high speeds then it can be shifted to the top gear to reduce the stroke revolutions per minute.

-Let’s know about the gears come with your bicycle and the use of it.
+Let’s know about the gears that come with your bicycle and its use it.

 Practicing by riding on a fairly quiet road or countryside path until you can change the gears most frequently and shifting the gears up and down, both front and back.